scylladb/scylla-cluster-tests/README.rst

 Change enabled=1 in [avocado] to enabled=0, and enabled=0 in [avocado-lts] to enabled=1.
 Now you can install avocado LTS with the dnf command mentioned in the docs.

+If you are using a too recent fedora version for which there is no avocado lts release (>24) then replace $releasever by 24.

 Configure aws::

     aws configure